prestonp/title-marquee/README.md

 title-marquee.js
 -------------

-> Scrolling text in your titlebar ♫ ♪
+> Scrolling text in your browser's title ♫ ♪

 ### Install